 Part 9 — Transitional provisions

-117. Transitional regulations
+117. Regulations for transitional matters

 (1) If there is not sufficient provision in this Act for dealing with a transitional matter, regulations under this Act may prescribe all matters that are required or necessary or convenient to be prescribed for dealing with the matter.